-This program, funded by the Ministry of Health Promotion and Sport, is developed for schools and youth organizations.
-Its purpose is to introduce the student to the miniature horse and various aspects of its health, grooming, and handling.
+This program is developed for individuals of all ages, schools, as well as community and youth organizations.
+Its purpose is to introduce participants to the miniature horse and horsemanship involving various aspects of its health, grooming, and handling.

-The students gain tremendous benefits working with the horse such as physical exercise, emotional wellness, self-expression, and the opportunity for personal development by learning something new and unique.
+Individuals gain tremendous benefits working with the horse such as physical exercise, emotional wellness, self-expression, and the opportunity for personal development by learning something new and unique.
+Classes are tailored to suit the needs of participants.

-With the more in-depth programs offered, the youths learn how to develop effective communication skills, and build leadership and creative problem solving skills.
-The horse’s ability to read emotions, environmental cues, and subtle body language helps kids focus their attention, improve their concentration, and maintain self-awareness while practicing being consistent.
-This culminates in the students learning how to develop a healthy relationship.
+Programs offered help develop effective communication skills, build leadership and creative problem solving skills.
+The horse’s ability to read emotions, environmental cues, and subtle body language helps adults, children and youth focus their attention, improve their concentration, and maintain self-awareness while practicing being consistent.

 In addition to their farm duties, our miniature horses will be traveling about the community visiting our seniors, schools and agencies fostering physical, emotional, mental and spiritual wellness.
 They will assist our association in advancing the knowledge and appreciation of horses as integral partners in the healing process, and will promote the human/animal bond.